Are You Struggling to Feel Fulfilled, Calm and Confident in Your Career?

 I don’t have the skills necessary to be successful.

-In today’s challenging economy, it’s easy to feel as if you don’t have the skills it takes to get ahead.
+In today’s economy, it’s easy to feel as if you don’t have the skills it takes to get ahead.
 Nothing could be further from the truth!
 It’s important to remember that everyone has unique talents and skills that can be applied to a fulfilling career.
 Counseling can help you identify these talents and then use them to navigate a potential career change or move ahead to the next step in your career.

 I’ve tried career counseling in the past; what makes working with you different?

-I’m more than just a career advisor: my practice combines the services of both a personal therapist and a job coach.
+I’m more than just a career advisor: my practice combines the services of both a personal therapist and a career counselor.
 In helping my clients find the ideal work environment, I can also help them explore any underlying mental health issues contributing to career difficulties or personal challenges.
 I’ve worked with many clients who struggled with negative, self-limiting belief systems that were holding them back from fulfilling careers.
-As we work together, I will validate your experience, help you to identify your talents and offer support and guidance as we unpack any traumatic experiences that might be causing career anxiety or stress management difficulties.
+As we work together, I will validate your experience, help you identify your talents, and offer support and guidance as we unpack any traumatic experiences that might be causing career anxiety or stress management difficulties.
 I tailor my sessions to each unique client, ensuring you get the individualized help you need to succeed.

 No job is a good fit for me.

 If you’ve dealt with a difficult career setting or had trouble starting your career for a long time, it can be easy to get discouraged.
 Sometimes, finding a job you love might seem impossible.
 Career counseling can help you shift your mindset and face either your existing career or your job search with a refreshed, positive and practical attitude.
-It’s also the perfect opportunity to learn about unique career options that you might not have heard of.
-It’s amazing how many different careers you can find if you have some extra help!